Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 • Keeping your own frustration or distress in check.

-• Reducing verbal communication by using visual representations and “yes” or “no” questions.
+• Reducing verbal communication using visual representations and “yes” or “no” questions.

-• Decreasing sensory stimulation by reducing sensory input in the environment (dimming the lights, turning off the radio/TV etc.).
+• Decreasing sensory stimulation by reducing sensory input in the environment (dimming the lights, turning off the radio/TV, etc.).

 Meltdowns can last anywhere from a few minutes to a few hours, depending on the severity of the trigger and the way it is managed.
-Once you enter the recovery stage, your child is likely to feel vulnerable and emotionally exhausted.
-Your continued love and support are necessary as your child may be embarrassed or ashamed at their autism and anger outbursts.
-It is important to keep in mind that the meltdown was completely involuntary and to reassure them that everything will be okay.
+Once entering the recovery stage, your child is likely to feel vulnerable and emotionally exhausted.
+Your continued love and support are necessary as your child may be embarrassed or ashamed of their autism and anger outbursts.
+It is important to remember that the meltdown was completely involuntary and to reassure them that everything will be okay.
 It is best not to discuss the incident immediately, as this could retrigger them, but to wait until they are fully rested, recovered, and calm.

 Unlock your child’s potential with Lighthouse Autism Center

 Explore more helpful autism resources available from the Lighthouse Autism Center.
-Here, you’ll also discover our innovative model and creative approach, Lighthouse fusion ABA therapy, which combines the best practices of behavior analysis and speech therapy to help your child progress in a safe, fun environment.
+Here, you’ll also discover our innovative model and creative approach, Lighthouse Fusion ABA therapy, which combines the best practices of behavior analysis and speech therapy to help your child progress in a safe, fun environment.

 Together, we can unlock your child’s potential